parchuric/multi-agent-python-a2a-mcp-app/README.md

-# Multi-Agent Python Application with A2A and MCP
+# Multi-Agent Python Application with A2A, MCP and LangGraph

 This project demonstrates a multi-agent system using LangChain, with support for Google's Agent-to-Agent (A2A) protocol and Model Context Protocol (MCP).